-If you’d like to dive deeper into concerns about cross contamination during characterization, you’ll want to register for next week’s webinar, PFAS 101: Characterization Technologies and Best Practices.
-I’ll be joined by Vice President of Technology Eliot Cooper and Technical Expert Casey Moore to cover PFAS characterization technologies, requirements and best practices.
-If you have questions, we’ll be answering them at the end of the presentation during a Q&A.
+If you’d like to dive deeper into concerns about cross-contamination during characterization, watch our webinar on-demand, PFAS 101: Characterization Technologies and Best Practices.
+In the presentation, I was joined by Vice President of Technology, Eliot Cooper, and, Technical Expert, Casey Moore, who covered PFAS characterization technologies, requirements, and best practices.

 If you are working with a contractor experienced on PFAS sites, they should be able to explain what they do to eliminate this potential issue—so ask!

 Assuming the source of water is determined to be free of PFAS, the primary concern is that components of the drill rig may have PFAS-laden components with the potential to leach directly into the conveyance water used during the drilling process.